-- There is no need for approval by the BORN Disclosure of Personal Health Information Review Committee - The BORN definitions of de-identified information and aggregate information are contained in policy P-24: De-Identification and Aggregation.
-As per this policy, BORN uses the Privacy Analytics Re-Identification Risk Assessment and De-Identification Tool (PARAT) for empirical assessment regarding risk of re-identification.
+There is no need for approval by the BORN Disclosure of Personal Health Information Review Committee The BORN definitions of de-identified information and aggregate information are contained in policy P-24: De-Identification and Aggregation.
+As per this policy, BORN uses the Privacy Analytics Re-Identification Risk Assessment and De-Identification Tool (PARAT) for empirical assessment regarding risk of re-identification

-Agents are prohibited from using the de-identified information or aggregate information, either alone or with other information, to identify an individual, including attempting to decrypt information that is encrypted, attempting to identify an individual based on unencrypted information and attempting to identify an individual based on prior knowledge.
-This is done via the Confidentiality Agreement.
+Researchers are prohibited from using the de-identified information or aggregate information, either alone or with other information, to identify an individual, including attempting to decrypt information that is encrypted, attempting to identify an individual based on unencrypted information and attempting to identify an individual based on prior knowledge.
+This is done as via the Research Agreement (for de-identified information) or via e-mail (for aggregate information).

-The Scientific Manager undertakes a final review of the data to ensure that it does not identify an individual and that is not reasonably foreseeable in the circumstances that the information could be utilized, either alone or with other information, to identify an individual
+The Scientific Manager undertakes a final review of the data to ensure that it does not identify an individual and that is not reasonably foreseeable in the circumstances that the information could be utilized, either alone or with other information, to identify an individual.